 Please note that the Biotin-Conjugate should be used within 30 minutes after dilution.
+Before opening spin vial in microcentrifuge to collect reagent at the bottom.

 Make a 1:100 dilution of the concentrated Biotin-Conjugate solution with Dilution Buffer in a clean plastic tube as needed according to the following table:

-Number of Strips Biotin-Conjugate (ml) Dilution Buffer (ml)
+Number of Strips Biotin-Conjugate (ml) Dilution Buffer (1x) (ml)

 1 - 6 0.06 5.94

 1 - 12 0.12 11.88